 Parker is no stranger to the high-pressure competition that fuels the America’s Cup, having supported U.S. teams as an official partner during the last America’s Cup and supplying parts for decades.
 Following the announcement on January 7, 2019, Parker Hannifin is teaming with a New York Yacht Club-backed entry from the United States called “American Magic.”
 Parker is the official control systems partner to bring the trophy home to America’s shore in the 36th America’s Cup in 2021.
 Parker and the American Magic Team will work together to develop and implement state-of-the-art systems for the team’s racing boats.
 Leveraging a portfolio of proven aerospace and industrial technologies, these systems will enable the advanced yachts with precise control of the lifting surfaces and the wing required to produce optimum performance.

-— Craig Maxwell, vice president and chief technology and innovation officer for Parker
+— Craig Maxwell, former vice president and chief technology and innovation officer for Parker

 Teams will be racing a monohull boat designed under the AC75 Class Rule, which defines the parameters within which teams can design a yacht eligible to compete for the 36th America’s Cup.
 In addition to shared weight, mast, and sail specifications, the AC75 boats will feature a 75-foot monohull with a T-foil rudder and twin canting T-foils.
 The objective of this design is to allow the boats to accelerate sufficiently that their foils elevate the hulls from the water to navigate above the ocean’s surface, reducing drag and increasing speed.